information

 Commissioner Ryan and civic leaders shoveling a rainbow colored pile of dirt for the Darcelle Plaza groundbreaking.

-Commissioner Ryan oversaw Portland Parks & Recreation, the Children's Levy, established the City's Vibrant Communities Service Area, formed the City's Office of Arts & Culture, established the City's first World AIDS Day Proclamation, voted to expand abortion rights, and proudly serves as Portland's first openly HIV-positive elected official.
-Commissioner Ryan works to expand arts access, empower culturally-specific organizations, and lift queer voices.
+Councilor Ryan oversaw Portland Parks & Recreation, the Children's Levy, established the City's Vibrant Communities Service Area, formed the City's Office of Arts & Culture, established the City's first World AIDS Day Proclamation, voted to expand abortion rights, and proudly serves as Portland's first openly HIV-positive elected official.
+Councilor Ryan works to expand arts access, empower culturally-specific organizations, and lift queer voices.

 Customer Service